henrietta-k/adapt-learning-wiki/Common-Issues.md

 On Win 7 go to Control Panel\All Control Panel Items\System then select Advanced system settings > Environment variables

 Then add a new variable called HOME with the value 'C:\Users\your.username\' (or whatever the correct path to your user profile directory happens to be)

+## Running your course
+### In IE8 you receive the warning "A script on this page is causing Internet Explorer to run slowly"

+(N.B. see https://support.microsoft.com/en-gb/kb/175500 for more information about this warning)

+When targetting IE8 it is recommended that a single page be limited to a maximum of 20 components.
+Check the size of each page and try breaking up large pages to see if this resolves the problem.
+If the problem appears to relate to a page with an assessment, check how many questions are in the assessment.
+Try reducing the number of questions or splitting the assessment into multiple smaller assessments.
+See https://github.com/adaptlearning/adapt-contrib-assessment for more information.